thiswillbeyourgithub/Voice2Anki/README.md

     * `--debug` to increase verbosity.
     * **CAREFUL** if you add `--share`, the interface will be forwarded to Hugging Face's website and accessible via a URL for 72 hours.
 Handy if you want to use WhisperToAnki on mobile but can have privacy and security implications.
 * open your browser at the URL shown in the output.
 * The first thing to do is to enter a profile name in the `profile` field.
 This will automatically fill the other fields with the latest value.
+Then also go enter the API key.

 ## Notes
 * If using SSL, the certificates will probably be self signed, you'll likely have to tick a few checkbox on your browser to access the site.